crk13/5205-Project2/README.md

 This repository documents the complete end-to-end workflow for developing, training, and backtesting a high-frequency quantitative trading strategy.

 The project is divided into the following modular stages, presented in chronological order.
 Each stage is contained within its own Jupyter Notebook, which includes detailed code, model-specific analysis, and findings.
+Each stage is included in separate branches for clarity and modularity.

+* `main` branch: Project overview and structure.
+Including major notebooks from each stage.
+* `data` branch: Data collection, processing, and feature engineering.
+* `LASSO_NN` branch: Lasso Regression and Transformer modeling.
+* `LightGBM` branch: LightGBM modeling.
+* `ridge_regression` branch: Ridge Regression, Ensemble Modeling, and Model Comparison.
+* `Strategy` branch: Strategy backtesting and analysis.

 ## Project Workflow & Pipeline